Ayc0/Manatea/packages/manatea/README.md

 await countString('5');
 cumulatedCountNumber(); // 5 (0 + 5)

-// you can also call `cumulatedCountNumber` directly if yo want: await cumulatedCountNumber('12');
+// you can also call `cumulatedCountNumber` directly if you want: await cumulatedCountNumber('12');

 cumulatedCountNumber(); // 17 (5 + 12)